zongyang078/DS5230/README.md

 # DS5230 - Data Mining in Engineering

-Homework assignments for DS5230 at Northeastern University (Fall 2025).
+Homework assignments for DS5230 at Northeastern University (Spring 2026).

 ## Structure